Scariest Purchases You Could Make In Your Lifetime

 Often, when a new franchise opens, customers swamp the shiny new franchise location.
 Later, the excitement wears off and slower business days follow.
 This is perfectly normal as any business has both high and low days.

 To overcome the panic that ensues, have some emergency funds set aside to meet your expenses.
-That way it would not be as scary when there is a business slowdown where you do not have much customers walking in through that door.
+That way it would not be as scary when there is a business slowdown where you do not have many customers walking in through that door.

-4. Planning a wedding
+5. Planning a wedding

 From the ring to the cake, and everything else in between, the average Malaysian wedding costs nothing less than RM50,000.
 That is five figures spent on one day of your life.